FL550/simple_dwd_weatherforecast/README.md

 The weather report for the region which is available on the DWD homepage (see an example [here](https://www.dwd.de/DWD/wetter/wv_allg/deutschland/text/vhdl13_dwoh.html)) can also be retrieved via a method which maps the station to the relevant region.

+## Weather maps

+You can also retrieve weather maps from the DWD GeoServer with this package.

 ## Installation

 ```python